 HOW TO CHOOSE YOUR PRICE

-Sign up using the "Summer Pass" tier to save your spot in class.
-Purchase your summer pass HERE!
 Know that outdoor yoga is your thing and you plan to soak it up all summer?
-Purchase a summer pass that pays for all 3 months (approximately 26 classes depending on weather) of summer yoga on the lawn at LeMay and Dune Peninsula, pop-ups at Lakewold Gardens, and any additional outdoor classes we may add.
+Purchase a summer pass that pays for all 3 months of summer yoga on the lawn at LeMay and Dune Peninsula, pop-ups at Lakewold Gardens, and any additional outdoor classes we may add.
 You do not need to book a spot.
 There will be a list of pass holders at check-in so you can just tell the check-in person your name when you arrive.

 WHAT TO BRING